Should You Rush in to Learn Russian?

 Foreign language has moved beyond Spanish at MV

-Riley Young, Features Editor
+Riley Young, AP Contributor

 The new Russian class taught by Mrs. Marcy Edwards is now a foreign language offering.